Marietas/surfs_up/README.md

 Throughout this analysis, we could observe the following information for both months: **Maximum** and **Minimum** temperatures and the **Average value** and the **Standard Deviation** for the same period.

-- Data outlined For June
+- Data outlined for June

 ![](https://github.com/Marietas/surfs_up/blob/main/Resources/Summary%20June.PNG)

-- Data Outlined for December
+- Data outlined for December

 ![](https://github.com/Marietas/surfs_up/blob/main/Resources/Summary%20December.PNG)